From Mandela to Malala: Sakharov winners that won the Nobel Peace prize

-In the following years, three more Sakharov laureates received the Nobel: Burmese political dissident Aunf San Suu Kyi, the UN and Pakistani activist Malala Yousafzai.
+In the following years, three more Sakharov laureates received the Nobel: Burmese political dissident Aung San Suu Kyi, the UN and Pakistani activist Malala Yousafzai.

-Suu Kii won the third Sakharov Prize in 1990 for her defence of democracy under Burma’s military dictatorship, and could only collect it 23 years later.
+Suu Kyi won the third Sakharov Prize in 1990 for her defence of democracy under Burma’s military dictatorship, and could only collect it 23 years later.

 In 1991 she also received the Nobel for her “non-violent fight for democracy and human rights.”

-Since 2015 she is the de facto leader of her country, recently under fire for the repression of the Burmese army of the minority population of Rohingya muslims, following which more than half a million people fled to Bangladesh.
+Since 2015 she is the de facto leader of her country, recently under fire for the repression of the minority population of Rohingya muslims, following which more than half a million people fled to Bangladesh.

 When she came to Strasbourg to receive her prize, on 22 October 2013, Suu Kyi thanked the support of the “free world” that gave her “strength to continue.”